 Top 2 Bodyweight Corrective Exercise Mistakes

-Bodyweight training has become one of the hottest trends in fitness over the past couple of years, although this is by no means a new training style, as it’s been around for a long time.
-As I lecture across the world, I continue to see fitness professionals make these same 2 mistakes over and over again.
+Bodyweight training has become one of the hottest trends in fitness over the past couple of years.
+However, this is by no means a new training style, as it’s been around for a long time.
+Despite lecturing worldwide, I see fitness professionals repeatedly make the same two mistakes.

-#1 – Most of these trainers either stick with the basic exercises everyone knows, or they give their clients some advanced exercise that does more harm than good.
+1. Most of these trainers either stick with the basic exercises everyone knows or give their clients some advanced exercise that does more harm than good.

 2. They lack progressions and the understanding that you can use bodyweight exercises to build symmetry in your clients and correct muscle imbalances effectively.

 Since you’re an EFI reader, you understand the importance of a balanced training program.
 I know you’re not one of these trainers or exercise enthusiasts that I continue to see giving out exercises that may cause injury.
 I wanted to share a new perspective on how you can look at tweaking bodyweight exercises with your clients.

 You can enhance the results of certain exercises simply by altering the body’s angle or position.
 And if you get flashbacks to your high school physics class at any point, don’t worry; it’s a good thing because we’re just applying basic physics to your bodyweight exercises.

-Let’s take the traditional push up to start with.
+Let’s take the traditional push-up to start with.
 You all know that if you change the angle of your elbows by bringing them closer to your body.
-You will stress the triceps a lot more, aka the close grip push up.
+You will stress the triceps much more, aka the close grip push-up.

 But what would happen if you were to change the position of your hands?